iosif-castrucci/FreeCodeCampProjects/CoffeeWebPage/README.md

-How you can visualize my first project:
+In this section, I learned the best practices for creating a very basic html/css structure.
+In this first codebase you can find a menu web page.
+I learned what does it mean <section> / <article> / class / id and more skill to write in the right way html5 file and css.

+run code tutorial:

-1. Download index.html and styles.css files and save in a new folder.
+Download index.html and styles.css files and save in a new folder.

-2. Right click on index.html file and open with browser.
+Right click on index.html file and open with browser.

-3. thanks! enjoy it! :D
+thanks! enjoy it! :D